Duma Key: Plot

 Edgar faces similar otherworldly dangers while unraveling the Eastlake mystery.
 He returns home to find "Where our sister?" childishly scrawled on an unused canvas.
 He then discovers that those in possession of his artworks either die or are possessed and driven into murderous deeds by Perse.
-He persuades his loved ones to discard their paintings, but not before a co-opted art critic drowns Ilse.
-As Edgar, Jack and Jerome race to discover the secret of Perse, the ghost ship's undead passengers return for them.
-Fighting their way to Duma Key's overgrown region—Heron's Roost, the original Eastlake manor—the trio locate the Perse-carving, sealed in a salt water-filled ceramic keg of whiskey, in which a crack has formed during the passage of years.
-Knowing Perse needs fresh water to rest, Edgar returns the figurine to a freshwater source and faces down one Perse's final temptation, wearing Ilse's face.
-He and Jerome fly to Minnesota and drop the statuette into Lake Phalen's freshwater depths, where it can forever sleep undisturbed.
+He persuades his loved ones to discard their paintings, but a local art critic (whom Edgar forgot had also purchased one of his paintings) is possessed by Perse and bludgeons and drowns his beloved daughter Ilse.

+As Edgar, Jack and Wireman race to discover the secret of Perse, the ghost ship's undead passengers return for them.
+Fighting their way to Duma Key's overgrown region—Heron's Roost, the original Eastlake manor—the trio locate the Perse-carving, sealed in a ceramic keg of whiskey (originally filled with water from the Eastlake pool - a location where young Elizabeth and Melda noted Perse’s powers were diminished).
+A crack had formed during the passage of years and thus "the table [whisky keg] was leaking" draining the water and allowing Perse’s powers to return.
+Knowing that submerging the Perse figurine in fresh water (As a young Elizabeth had done in 1927) neutralizes Perse’s powers, Edgar returns the figurine to a freshwater source (an emptied flashlight filled with drinking water ingeniously suggested by Jack).
+With Perse and her undead servants seemingly defeated, Edgar then returns to his beach house and faces down Perse's final temptation - a sand apparition wearing Ilse's face.
+He dispatches the Ilse doppelgänger by striking it with Melda’s silver bracelet, claiming a final victory over Perse.

+Later it is revealed that Jack is attending Florida State University - his tuition paid in full by Edgar.
+Edgar and Jerome Wireman fly to Minnesota and drop the Perse statuette into Lake Phalen's freshwater depths, where it can forever sleep undisturbed.

-Jerome makes plans to move to Mexico and start a hotel business, proposing that Edgar join him.
-However, Jerome dies of a heart attack only two months later, before Edgar has a chance to see him again.
-Edgar then commences his final painting: a massive tropical storm, destroying Duma Key.
+Wireman makes plans to move to Mexico and start a hotel business, proposing that Edgar join him.
+However, he dies of a heart attack only two months later, before Edgar has a chance to see him again.
+Edgar laments not getting to see his friend again and that "we always think we have more time..."
+Then Edgar commences his final painting: a massive tropical storm, which becomes real and destroys Duma Key.